ssh-keygen -t rsa -b 2048 -C "firstname.lastname@example.org"

 curl -L https://packages.gitlab.com/install/repositories/runner/gitlab-runner/script.deb.sh | sudo bash

 If you get the following error during docker operations in your stage:

 error during connect: Post http://docker:2376/v1.40/auth: dial tcp: lookup docker on 220.127.116.11:53: no such host

 You need to modify GitLab Runner config.
 Open /etc/gitlab-runner/config.toml and set:

 You may also get an error for certificates stating:

 Error response from daemon: Client sent an HTTP request to an HTTPS server.

 To solve edit config.toml again and add "/certs/client":

 volumes = ["/cache", "/certs/client"]

-If you host self-managed GitLab server then you use it for only company or personal needs.
+If you host a self-managed GitLab server then you use it for a company or personal needs.
 It's a good idea to disable sign up function in this case.
-Otherwise you may found one day that some random people found your URL and registered an account.
-I had such case and to be honest for first several hours I thought my Omnibus deployment was hacked.
+Otherwise, you may found one day that some random people found your URL and registered an account.
+I had such a case and to be honest for the first several hours I thought my Omnibus deployment was hacked.
 I searched in logs for user creation information without any success.
-GitLab doesn't log registered users creation.
-When I was already out of ideas how to search in terminal, I realized it may be just simple registration.
-So now I always uncheck sign up option through Admin Area -> General -> Sign-up restrictions on my deployments.
-Please save your time and do it after initial setup is done.
-Otherwise you may be shocked by 'curious' users amount one day.
+GitLab doesn't log registered user's creation.
+When I was already out of ideas on how to search in the terminal, I realized it may be just simple registration.
+So now I always uncheck sign up an option through Admin Area -> General -> Sign-up restrictions on my deployments.
+Please save your time and do it after the initial setup is done.
+Otherwise, you may be shocked by 'curious' users amount one day.